ghostwords/ansible-bootstrap/README.md

-# Ansible (Ubuntu 14.04 on Digital Ocean) Bootstrap
+# Ansible Bootstrap

+Used with Ubuntu 14.04 on Digital Ocean.
+Uses git submodules; clone with `--recursive`.

 1. Populate [hosts](hosts) with server IP(s).